jessfraz/blog/content/post/ultimate-linux-on-the-desktop.md

-Then I cut out the things I don't need that only pertain to if you are using Container Linux on your server, cluster management tools, support request tools (lolz) etc. These were all pretty simple changes that made to a new `ebuild` that I cloned from the `coreos-base/coreos ebuild`.
+Then I cut out the things I don't need that only pertain to if you are using Container Linux on your server, cluster management tools, support request tools (lolz) etc. These were all pretty simple changes that I made to a new `ebuild` that I cloned from the `coreos-base/coreos ebuild`.

 I need to clean up the mess I've made of my forks of